To earn a Bachelor’s Degree, you must:

 Courses that may be repeated for credit are at times approved for GE status in General Education Program.
 Students may repeat these GEP courses for credit but the credit may be applied to only one GE requirement.
 Students may not use credit earned from a repeatable course to fulfill more than one GE requirement.

 Those admitted as honors students or who have become members of the University Honors Program may enroll in special honors sections of General Education courses.
 The Honors Program also offers some honors seminars that satisfy General Education requirements.

 Students with disabilities

 Students with documented learning or physical disabilities may need accommodations in order to complete the General Education Program.
 Accommodations are arranged by Student Disability Services in consultation with instructors, departments, and CLAS Undergraduate Programs.
 In order to receive accommodations, students with disabilities should consult Student Disability Services as soon as they receive acceptance of admission.

 To earn a BA, BFA, BM, or BS degree from the College of Liberal Arts and Sciences, students must satisfy both the University of Iowa residence requirement and the CLAS residence requirement.

-Credit hours earned in all courses offered by The University of Iowa are considered UI residence hours, regardless of whether the courses are offered by the College of Liberal Arts and Sciences, by another college within the University of Iowa, or through the Division of Continuing Education.
+Credit hours earned in all courses offered by The University of Iowa are considered UI residence hours, regardless of whether the courses are offered by the College of Liberal Arts and Sciences, by another college within the University of Iowa, or through Distance and Online Education.

 Credit hours earned from colleges and universities outside of the University of Iowa are considered non-residence credit.